sudharshan907/NIT-CALICUT-ONLINE-CHAT-SYSTEM/README.md

 # NIT-CALICUT-ONLINE-CHAT-SYSTEM

-Developed a simple online discussion platform which facilitates students to share their ideas to all other students.This chat system uses internet to connect students.Used socket programming in C and multithtreading in C to implement this product successfully.
+Developed a simple online chat system which facilitates students to connect by sending msgs to each other.Used socket programming and multithreading facilities in C to implement this product successfully.

-Refer report pdf to get clear understanding about how the chat system works and functionalities facilitated by the chat system.
+Refer usermanual and report pdf to get clear understanding about how the chat system works and functionalities facilitated by the chat system.

 Thank You.